iml885203/run-script-service/CLI-USAGE-GUIDE.md

 ## Important Notes
 - Script paths must point to executable files, not direct commands
-- Use `--web` flag to enable web interface and API endpoints
+- Web interface and API endpoints are enabled by default
 - WebSocket connections provide real-time monitoring of script execution
 - All interval times are in seconds internally
 - Log files are automatically rotated based on max_log_lines setting